How much is your case worth?Get a free case evaluation

 Any of these issues can easily involve other vehicles or lead to a car slamming into or jumping a median.
 If a tire blows or falls off while on a dangerous stretch of road, the car can fall over an embankment and explode.
 When drivers lose control of their cars, they can hit other cars and cause a pile-up.
 Pieces of a tire can also fly off and injure people outside of vehicles, as well as damage other cars on the road or cause other drivers to lose control of their cars.

-As a result, these cases can sometimes involve a number of lawsuits with many plaintiffs.
-The possibilities are numerous and because running off the road or losing control of the car can be attributed to more than one reason, a full investigation must be conducted of the accident scene, the car, and the tire involved.
+As a result, these cases can sometimes involve a number of lawsuits with many plaintiffs, and the need for a tire defects lawyer.
+The possibilities are numerous, and because running off the road or losing control of the car can be attributed to more than one reason, a full investigation must be conducted of the accident scene, the car, and the tire involved.

 Product Liability Lawsuits Due to Tire Defects

-The attorneys who handle these kinds of personal injury lawsuits are often called “product liability lawyers.”
+The type of tire defect attorney who can handle these kinds of personal injury lawsuits are often called “product liability lawyers.”
 Of course, tire defect cases can involve anything that uses a tire – cars, trucks, motorcycles, bicycles, and construction equipment.

 Manufacturers sometimes become aware of a defect and recall a particular model of tire.
-Such a recall is not necessarily an admission of guilt or a slam dunk for a plaintiff in a lawsuit, however.
+However, such a recall is not necessarily an admission of guilt or a slam dunk for a plaintiff in a lawsuit.
 The plaintiff must still prove that it was the tire defect that caused the accident and the resulting injuries.

 A recall by Bridgestone/Firestone in 2000 was due to a model that was prone to tire separation.
 This defect led to nearly 300 deaths and the manufacturer recalled more than 14 million tires as a result.